TQNL/TQ-s-Track-Playtime-in-Tab/README.md

 # TQ-s-Track-Playtime-in-Tab
 Track each player's total playtime (in minutes), to be displayed in the tab menu.
+Inspired by [Vanilla Tweaks](https://vanillatweaks.net/picker/datapacks/)' Track Raw Statistics.

 ### notice
 - If you want to support small creators like me, you can turn off ad blocker.